josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-A feature module can expose or hide its implementation from other modules.
+A feature module can expose or hide the associated implementation from other modules.

 </div>